Since we’re all house-bound, thanks to Covid, I thought you might enjoy this before-and-after transformation of my ‘Rain Garden.’

 Take a look at the video below and you’ll see this butterfly agrees!

 In the heather family, this plant quickly grows to 10-feet (or more) and is covered with the cutest teeny pink flowers for months at a time.
+And when the sun hits it just right, it literally glows in the garden.

 ‘Mozart’ is a new (to me, at least) variety of rosemary which has become my absolute favorites.